 But you may have not realized that you are currently on death row!

 Unless you are baptized, and have been redeemed from under the death penalty—sin—you are condemned to death (Rom.
 6:23).

 Christ—who is perfect and sinless—shed His blood in our stead, dying for our sins.
-He became the Savior for this world and all humanity.
+He became the Savior for all humanity.